How well do you know your sunscreen?

 P.S.
 This is true in a lab.
 IRL, the sun is more intense at noon and less intense at 8:00am, for example.
 What does this mean?
 Even with the same SPF, you’ll burn sooner in the early afternoon than the early morning.

 FYI, Because SPF relates only to sunburns, it’s not uncommon to find sunscreens that protect only from UVB rays (the ones responsible for sunburn).
 But UVA rays are just as dangerous.
 They cause wrinkles and cancer, too.
 If a sunscreen doesn’t protect from both, leave it on the shelf.
 How can you tell?
 Look for “broad spectrum” on the label.
 That covers everything.

-- Chemical sunscreens: they use synthetic UV filters, like avobenzone and oxybenzone, that turn UV rays into a less dangerous form of heat.
-They go on clear but can be irritating if you have sensitive skin.
+- Chemical sunscreens: They use synthetic UV filters, like avobenzone and oxybenzone, that turn UV rays into a less dangerous form of energy (heat).
+They go on clear but can be irritating for sensitive skin.

 P.S.
 Some sunscreens are a mixture of the two.
 For example, they can contain zinc oxide (physical) and mexoryl (chemical).
 They’re great for people who want the best of both worlds.
 But, if your skin is sensitive, check the label carefully.

 - Always apply sunscreen half and hour before going outside.

 - Reapply every two hours, especially if you’re staying outdoors for a long while.

 - Apply liberally!
 If you’re going to the beach, you need roughly 35 ml to cover every inch of skin.

 - Apply sunscreen to every part of your body that might be exposed to sunlight – yes, even your ears!

 Is sunscreen necessary in winter?